-Voters themselves need to be educated and well-informed in order to vote wisely10,11 but they do not do so, often voting on short-term and shallow issues that are not in their own long-term interests12,13, making some worry if democracy at all can continue to function12.
+Voters themselves need to be educated and well-informed in order to vote wisely12,13 but they do not do so, often voting on short-term and shallow issues that are not in their own long-term interests14,15, making some worry if democracy at all can continue to function14.
 Many democracies witness a continual decline in the numbers of people who bother to pay any interest in politics, let alone to vote16.
 A constant threat is the 'majority rules' impulse, that can lead to the 'tyranny of the majority' or 'mob rule' situations in which outsiders and minorities become unfairly persecuted17,18,19.

-There are problems with elections.
-Short-term policies such as increasing spending keep governments in power15 whereas wiser, long-term policies are less popular with voters.
+There are problems with political parties and governments.
+Short-term policies such as increasing spending keep governments in power20 whereas wiser, long-term policies are less popular with voters.
 Highly motivated activists can exert undue pressure on governments21.
-Dictators, bigots, fascists and separatists can all be voted in along the same lines as anyone else16.
+Dictators, bigots, fascists and separatists can all be voted in along the same lines as anyone else22.
 Some governments come to abuse power, and, single-issue-parties and ethnic/separatist parties prevent the equality-of-opportunity and balance that should come from government.
 Finally, politicians themselves are sometimes corrupt.

 “Nation-states, some argue, are too small to be able to influence global change, and too large to respond effectively to the pressures for increased flexibility and competitiveness, or as Giddens put it 'too small to solve the big problems, but also too large to solve the small ones'.”